macOS Catalina full review

-Read about the new Mac Music app here.
+Read more about the new Mac Music app here.

 TV and Music are getting all the attention, but they aren’t the only apps getting an update in Catalina.
 There’s also the new Podcasts app, but we won’t go into much detail here as we aren’t particularly hooked on any Podcasts, although we know people who are.

 The Mac doesn’t always get the same features as Photos on iOS though.
 For example, prior to Catalina Photos on the Mac has very limited tools for making Memory Videos, the photo and video montages that you can create (we show you how to do that here).
-The great news is that in Catalina there will be more tools available for editing these movies on your Mac, but so far we haven't found them.
+We had heard that in Catalina there would more tools available for editing these movies on your Mac, but so far we haven't found them.

-Mail is also getting some new features - on iOS and macOS - that will make it easier to keep on top of your inbox.
+Mail also gets some new features - on iOS and macOS - that will make it easier to keep on top of your inbox.
 You’ll be able to block emails from a particular sender - and move all their emails into the trash.
-And Apple is making it really easy to unsubscribe to mailing lists.
 You will also be able to mute an overly active email thread so you aren’t notified every time someone replies.

 There are also new Notes features coming to the Mac and iOS, although as with Photos, you may love or hate the changes.
-Basically everything in your Notes library will show up as thumbnails.
+Basically, you can choose for everything in your Notes library to show up as thumbnails.
 Whether this will work for you probably depends on whether you prefer the list view, icons or gallery view in the Finder.
 In our experience thumbnails of text documents isn’t that helpful, but if you use Notes to store weblinks, or to scan in documents with your iPhone, then it might be more useful.
 (Here’s how to scan documents using Notes).
 Luckily you can choose to keep the standard text view.

 These apps, Mail, Notes and Photos, and a few other apps including Reminders and Home, will be seeing the same changes to their iPhone or iPad variants.
-If you tend to use your iPhone as your primary device when it comes to those apps, perhaps rarely using them on the Mac, then these enhancements won’t be a big reason to update to Catalina.
+If you tend to use your iPhone as your primary device when it comes to those apps, perhaps rarely using them on the Mac, then these enhancements aren't a compelling reason to update to Catalina.

-There is one app that is getting some pretty significant changes on the Mac though that aren’t coming to iOS.
-The Find My app (nee Find My iPhone) is losing the iPhone focus of its name and gaining some new technology that will make it possible to track a lost of stolen laptop even if it is shut and asleep - which most laptops will be if they haven’t just been left on your desk.
+The Find My service has gained some new technology that will make it possible to track a lost of stolen laptop even if it is shut and asleep - which most laptops will be if they haven’t just been left on your desk.

 A better idea than taking off after a stolen Mac would be to remotely lock and wipe your Mac once you have established that it has been stolen.
-You can already do this using the Find My software, but a new feature coming to some Macs in Catalina will take that a step further.
-Activation Lock will be supported on any Mac with a T2 Security Chip (that’s some MacBook Pro, MacBook Air and iMac Pro models).
+Another new feature arriving on some Macs with Catalina takes that a step further.
+Activation Lock is supported on any Mac with a T2 Security Chip (that’s some MacBook Pro, MacBook Air and iMac Pro models).
 It means that if your Mac is stolen the only person who’ll be able to erase and reactivate it will be you.
 So criminal types will find it hard to resell and hopefully this means that Macs will be less attractive to thieves in general.